CharlesPeter84/eks/autoscaling/AUTOSCALING.md

 - When cpu/memory is requested, host's cpu/memory is reserved for pod and it will scale in new nodes for all pods to be scheduled though they are not in use.
 - This also evicts Best-Efforts but scales in new nodes so when new nodes are ready the Best-Effort pods are scheduled again

+### Cluster Over Provisioning
+- Deploy global default and pause container priority classes
+- Deploy a pause container with max memory allocatable on instances.
+This always keeps an instance ready for app deployment
+- Deploy app containers and monitor pods.
+This first evicts pause cotainers and then deploy app containers.
+Then the pending pause container triggers scale in operation.

 ## Karpender